SAP/openui5-website/data/events/ui5ers-40.md

 - Duc Vo Ngoc
 url: https://sap-se.zoom.com/j/94833714827
 ---
-in this episode we will explore the new ui5-table component, an experimental replacement for the previous Table web component found in version 1.x.
+In this episode we will explore the new ui5-table component, an experimental replacement for the previous Table web component found in version 1.x.
 The new Table offers a range of advanced features for efficiently displaying and managing large datasets in a responsive manner.
 Duc Vo Ngoc will showcase the updated API and structure, demonstrate the enhanced capabilities of the new Web Component Table, and provide guidance on how to effectively utilize this component in your projects.